qutip/qutip-tutorials/tutorials-v5/time-evolution/024_v5_paper-floquet-speed-test.md

 ## Introdcution

-In this example we will discuss Hamiltonians with period time-dependence and how we can solve the time evolution of the system in QuTiP.
+In this example we will discuss Hamiltonians with periodic time-dependence and how we can solve the time evolution of the system in QuTiP.
 A natural approach to this is using the Floquet theorem.
-Similar to the Block theorem (for spatial periodicity), this method helps to drastically simplify the problem.
+Similar to the Bloch theorem (for spatial periodicity), this method helps to drastically simplify the problem.
-Let $H$ be a Hamiltonian periodic in time with period $T$, such that
+Let $H$ be a time-dependent and periodic Hamiltonian with period $T$, such that

 $H(t) = H(t + T)$

-The Floquet theorem states that there exist solutions to the Schrödinger equation that take the form
+Following Floquet's theorem, there exist solutions to the Schrödinger equation that take the form

 $\ket{\psi_\alpha (t)} = \exp(-i \epsilon_\alpha t / \hbar) \ket{\Psi_\alpha (t)}$,

-where $\epsilon_\alpha$ are the quasi-energies and $\ket{\Psi_\alpha (t)} = \ket{\Psi_\alpha (t + T)}$ the Floquet modes.
+where $\ket{\Psi_\alpha (t)} = \ket{\Psi_\alpha (t + T)}$ are the Floquet modes and $\epsilon_\alpha$ are the quasi-energies.
-We can then write any solution of the time-dependent Schrödinger equation as a linear combination of them
+Any solution of the Schrödinger equation can then be written as a linear combination

 $\ket{\psi(t)} = \sum_\alpha c_\alpha \ket{\Psi_\alpha}$,